hexters/hexa-docs/README.V2.md

 }
 ```

-Configure the guards in `config/auth.php`.
+Configure guards in `config/auth.php`.

 ## Defining Permissions

-Permissions can be defined in Pages, Resources, Widgets, and Clusters.
+Permissions can be declared in Pages, Resources, Widgets, and Clusters.
 Example:

 ```php
 use Hexters\Hexa\HasHexaRole;